libreswitch/ops/tests/rest/rest_test.md

 ### Requirements

-Period after exist
+- Period after exist.
-Depth is set to 1 in all queries
+- Depth is set to 1 in all queries.

 ### Setup
 #### Topology diagram